CloudplexPlatform/developer-community/kubernetes/secrets/labs/mysqlSecret/mysqlSecret.md

 #### Deploy MySQL on the Cluster

-Click on the Start button to start deployhttps://raw.githubusercontent.com/CloudplexPlatform/developer-community/feature/github-data-fetching/kubernetes/secrets/labs/mysqlSecret/ing the application on the cluster you have created.
+Click on the Start button to start deploying the application on the cluster you have created.

 ![app-start-button](https://raw.githubusercontent.com/CloudplexPlatform/developer-community/feature/github-data-fetching/kubernetes/secrets/labs/mysqlSecret/images/app-start.png)